TechnoPrometheus/Space-Invaders-Next/README.md

 # Space-Invaders-Next
-modern version of the classic Space Invaders, with something more: D
+modern version of the classic Space Invaders, with something more :D